Zachacious/PyCreator/README.md

 Pycreator is an **experiment** and is not meant for actual production use, however, pull request are welcome and I will do my best to answer any questions you may have.

 ### To Do
-Upgrade to Python 3 and use a _non-special_ Qt binding.
+Upgrade to Python 3 and use a _non-special_ Qt binding(official PyQt5).
 PySide would freeze the menu.
 Perhaps this is a PyQode issue?

 ![PyCreator Screenshot](/https://github.com/Zachacious/PyCreator/blob/master/screenshot.jpg)